FeiyouG/commander.nvim/README.md

     command = "Telescope find_files",
     keybindings = { "n", "<leader>ff", noremap },
   }, {
-    -- If no keybindings specified, no keybindings will be created description = "Find hidden files",
+    -- If no keybindings specified, no keybindings will be displayed or registered description = "Find hidden files",
     command = "Telescope find_files hidden=true",
   }, {